- Home Page

 - Treasurer's Deed

-Treasurer's Deed
+Treasurer's Deed Process and Information

 Three years from the date of a tax lien sale, a holder of the Tax Lien Certificate of Purchase may request a treasurer’s deed if a redemption of the lien is not received.
 A treasurer’s deed transfers ownership to the new grantee, clear of all previous liens and rights of ownership, possession, or use.
-A treasurer’s deed is not a warranted title, but simply grants whatever ownership interest in the property the former owner possessed.
+A treasurer’s deed is not a warranted title but simply grants whatever ownership interest in the property the former owner possessed.

 Processing the treasurer’s deed on real property normally requires six to eight months.
 Processing a treasurer’s deed on mineral rights takes longer as the lien search takes much longer to complete since it must be searched back to the original patent.
-All timelines are based on volume.

 - How are taxes determined?